 - Gelato: when ordering, you will be asked whether you prefer a cono (cone) or coppetta (small take away cup)

-Eating in Italy with allergies or a food intolerance
+Eating in Italy with kids with allergies or a food intolerance

 A big worry for people traveling Italy with an allergy is how equipped the country is to cater for a food intolerance.

 While this depends on specific needs (please make sure you ask your doctor and get all the support and supplies you may need) Italy is very switched on about food intolerance and deals with well with them.